AirSage/Petrel/README.md

 * Storm
     * Test with "storm version"
-    * Should print something like "0.7.4"
+    * Should print something like "1.0.2"
 * Thrift compiler
     * Test with "thrift -version"
-    * Should print "Thrift version 0.7.0"
+    * Should print something like "Thrift version 0.9.3"
 * Maven (test with "mvn -version")

 Clone Petrel from github.
 Then run: